SaqlainSajid/to-do/README.md

 - You can reorganize the position of each task in a list
 - You can mark a task done
 - Helps me by showing me all the different groups of tasks (school, work, clubs, health, miscellaneous etc.) I need to do together all in one place

+# Features to add in the future
+- Calendar: when on the calendar screen you have access to your task lists so that you can just drag and drop tasks on to the calendar and you can take a glance at your full week's schedule and tasks

 # How to start the project
 Download the code, use GitHub desktop for ease of use